RaiSaeed8182/Hackthon-ChatBot/DEPLOYMENT_GUIDE.md

 1. Go to [share.streamlit.io](https://share.streamlit.io)
 2. Click "New app"
 3. Select your GitHub repository
-4. Choose the branch and `chatbot_mysqlagent.py` as the main file
+4. Choose the branch and `app.py` as the main file (default)
 5. Click "Deploy"

+**Note:** The app will run in demo mode if MySQL credentials are not provided, showing sample hospital data instead of connecting to a real database.

 ### Step 4: Add Secrets
 1. In Streamlit Cloud dashboard, go to your app settings